a-down/quick-measure-gps-app/README.md

 # Quick Measure

-Quick Measure is a quick and easy tool to find GPS measurements.
+Quick Measure is a quick and simple tool to find GPS measurements.
 Use your GPS position to measure distance and area.
-The focus is on quick: it only takes 2 taps and your feet to find measurements with your location.
+The primary goal is quickness: it only takes two taps and feet to start measuring with your location!

 ## Who is it For?

-I created this app for my dad, who is a farmer.
+I created this app for my dad, a farmer.
 Traditional distance and area measurement tools involve clicking on a satellite map to add markers.
-My dad needed to find measurements for fields that change every year and sections of land that are not defined on a map.
-And he does not want to wait until he's back in the house with a computer!
+My dad needed to find measurements for fields that change annually and undefined sections of land.
+He should not have to guess where to measure when he's back at the computer.

-Quick Measure is for anyone that needs to find distance or area!
-Farmers, landscapers, homeowners, hunters, runners, and dog walkers are only a few examples of users that will benefit from Quick Measure.
+Quick Measure is for anyone who needs to find distance or area!
+Farmers, landscapers, homeowners, hunters, runners, and dog walkers are only a few examples.

-Quick Measure is developed with React Native, which is a cross-platform language.
+Quick Measure is built with React Native, which is a cross-platform language.
 However, Quick Measure is currently only available for iOS devices.

 * Quick Measure should never be used for official or legal measurements.
-When an official measurement is required, please contact a Professional Land Surveyor.
+Contact a Professional Land Surveyor when an official measurement is required.
 * Quick Measure should never be used while operating machinery.
 * Quick Measure should never be used as a turn-based navigation app.